-In the first half of 2019, due to the impact of China-U.S. trade friction, the market demand has not recovered significantly.
-AirTAC continues to expand its brand image, develop new products and new customers to increase market share to support revenue growth.
-In the second half of the year, due to the increased automation of customers' existing production capacity and the increase in demand for 5G-related components, the group's consolidated revenue performance hit another record high in 2019.
+In the steady recovery of market demand in 2020, AirTAC continues to expand its brand image, develop new products and new customers to increase market share to support revenue growth.
+Due to the increased automation of customers' existing production capacity and the increase in demand for 5G-related components, the company's group consolidated revenue performance in 2020 set a new record high.

-Operating Performance in 2019:
+Operating Performance in 2020: